Biden to outline plan to curb coronavirus Delta variant as cases grow | Health

 - United States

+(Adds White House and Fauci comments) By Steve Holland and Nandita Bose
-President Joe Biden on Thursday will present a six-pronged strategy aimed at fighting the spread of the highly contagious coronavirus Delta variant and increasing U.S. COVID-19 vaccinations, a White House official said on Tuesday.

-The United States is struggling to combat a wave of infections driven by the variant even as officials urge unvaccinated Americans to get the shots.
-Rising case loads have raised concerns as children return to school, rattled investors and upended many companies' return-to-office plans.
-The official, speaking on condition of anonymity, said Biden "will lay out a six-pronged strategy ... working across the public and private sectors."
+WASHINGTON/ABOARD AIR FORCE ONE, Sept 7 (Reuters) - P resident Joe Biden on Thursday will present a six-pronged strategy intended to fight the spread of the highly contagious coronavirus Delta variant and increase U.S. COVID-19 vaccinations, the White House said on Tuesday.
+The United States, which leads the world in COVID-19 cases and deaths, is struggling to stem a wave of infections driven by the variant even as officials try to persuade Americans who have resisted vaccination to get the shots.
+Rising case loads have raised concerns as children head back to school, while also rattling investors and upending company return-to-office plans.

-Nearly 650,000 people in the United States have died from COVID-19 since the pandemic began.
+White House spokeswoman Jen Psaki told reporters traveling with Biden aboard Air Force One that he will lay out the six-pronged strategy "working across the public and private sectors to help continue to get the pandemic under control."
+Asked about possible new mandates, Psaki said the White House would offer more details later about the plan and acknowledged that the federal government cannot broadly mandate that Americans get vaccinated.

+"We need to continue to take more steps to make sure school districts are prepared and make sure communities across the country are prepared," Psaki added.
+On Wednesday, Biden is scheduled to meet with White House COVID-19 advisers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)